k2-fsa/sherpa/docs/source/cpp/pretrained_models/offline_transducer.rst

 .. code-block::

-  # This models is trained using WenetSpeech
+  # This model is trained using WenetSpeech
   #
   # See https://github.com/k2-fsa/icefall/pull/1130
   #